marofmar/Udacity_CloudDevOpsEngineer/100days_of_udacity.md

 > To deploy static website on AWS (Project 1)
 * Created and configured S3 bucket, distributed via CloudFront
 * Confirmed the page is accessible via web browser, and submitted the project file!

+#### Day15: April 10 2020 Fri
+> Started ch3.
+Deploy Infrastructure as Code
+* Started L1.
+Getting started with CloudFormation
+* DevOps = Development + Operation
+`
+DevOps is the combination of industry best practices, and set of tools that improve an organization’s ability to:
+•	Increase the speed of software delivery
+•	Increases the speed of software evolution
+•	Have better reliability of the software
+•	Have scalability using automation,
+•	Improved collaboration among teams.
+`